gennaromellone/mission-map/README.md

 # mission-map
-A simple web application for navigation surveys
+A simple web application for navigation surveys.
+Developed for University of Napoli "Parthenope"